cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 - p, q, n, e, d: RSA private and public key parameters, each encoded as a hexadecimal string.
 - msg: Input messsage being signed, encoded as a hexadecimal string.
 The hash is computed using SHA-384.
 - msg\_prefix: Message randomizer prefix, encoded as a hexadecimal string.
-This is only present for variants that use message randomization.
+This is only present for variants that use the randomization preparation function.
 - random\_msg: The message actually signed.
-If the variant does not use message randomization, this is equal to msg.
+If the variant does not use the randomization preparation function, this is equal to msg.
 - salt: Randomly-generated salt used when computing the signature.
 The length is either 48 or 0 bytes.
 - encoded\_msg: EMSA-PSS encoded message.
 The mask generation function is MGF1 with SHA-384.
 - inv: The message blinding inverse, encoded as a hexadecimal string.